Professional Sous Vide Cooking Equipment

 European regulations require cooling of processed food from + 63 ° C to + 10 ° C in less than 2 hours.
 Only validated risk analyzes allow the use of different scales.
 An ice bath may suffice for small amounts of processed food, but a professional cook will use equipment called a blast chiller.
 This equipment has the ability to very quickly lower the temperature of food in apouch (or in a cooking pot of GN container), without creating crystals or altering the organoleptic qualities of food.

 To cook sous vide at low and accurate temperatures, it is necessary to have a cooking chamber which must not only be controlled very precisely, but also have very small temperature variations (± 0.05 °C).
 The use of a conventional oven will not allow a uniform and constant temperature to be obtained.
-Water, and to a certain extent water stream, allow excellent heat conductivity and are therefore to be preferred when cooking sous vide.
+Water allows excellent heat conductivity and are therefore to be preferred when cooking sous vide.
 The cooking equipment that can meet the above constraints are few on the market and your choice will be limited to the following options: stirred or unstirred bain-marie, Combi Oven (convection-steam) and immersion circulator.

 Each of these devices has its advantages and disadvantages.
 Other objective criteria will also have to be taken into account such as the reliability of the equipment, the After-Sales Service, repairability, the warranty period and the price.
 Having precise, stable, reliable and suitable cooking equipment is the basis of sous vide.
 It is also very useful to know the temperature inside the food.
 This requires a thermometer for sous vide cooking with a "needle" type temperature probe.
 This equipment is particularly useful when you start cooking sous vide or when updating or redoing your restaurant menu.
 There are 2 different technologies for these thermometers and probes.
 One is our preference.